Amirtha2503/21105_FSD_A1/Realtime-Whiteboard/README.md

 ### 1. How would you set up a real-time WebSocket connection in a React component for collaborative editing?

-To set up a real-time WebSocket connection, you can use `useEffect` to initialize the connection.
+To set up a real-time WebSocket connection, use `useEffect` to initialize the connection.
 For example:

 ```jsx
 useEffect(() => {